Morphine Extended Release CapsulesPronunciation

 The morphine in morphine sulfate extended-release may aggravate convulsions in patients with convulsive disorders, and may induce or aggravate seizures in some clinical settings.
 Monitor patients with a history of seizure disorders for worsened seizure control during morphine sulfate extended-release therapy.

-Avoid the use of mixed agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, and butorphanol) in patients who have received or are receiving a course of therapy with an opioid agonist analgesic, including morphine sulfate extended-release.
-In these patients, mixed agonist/antagonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.
+Avoid the use of mixed agonist/antagonist (i.e., pentazocine, nalbuphine, and butorphanol) or partial agonist (buprenorphine) analgesics in patients who have received or are receiving a course of therapy with a opioid agonist analgesic, including morphine sulfate extended-release.
+In these patients, mixed agonist/antagonist and partial agonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.

 When discontinuing morphine sulfate extended-release, gradually taper the dose [see Dosage and Administration (2.3)].
 Do not abruptly discontinue morphine sulfate extended-release.